Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Can I list both a fully selective and a partially selective school on my preference list?

-Absolutely.
+Yes.
 You can list up to three schools on your NSW Selective High School Test application, in order of preference.
 A common strategy for Inner West families is to list Fort Street as a first preference and one or both of the partially selective schools as second or third preferences.
 This gives you a strong chance at the fully selective school while maintaining a realistic safety option.

 Is the entry test different for partially selective schools?